Storm Preparation & Safety

 Your safety counts.

 - Treat any downed wire as if it is energized because you can’t tell by looking if a downed wire is live or not.
 Telephone or cable television wires that are touching a power line could become energized and should also be avoided.
-Notify us, your local emergency agency, or call 911 to report the location of any downed lines.
+Call 911 to report the location of any downed lines.

 - Don’t attempt to repair the electrical system or pull tree limbs off lines.
 Let our trained work crews perform this potentially dangerous work.